Food for thought: Borough Talks with chefs and foodies returns to Borough Market

 Renowned restaurant critic and author Jay Rayner will discuss how British food has evolved with Isaac McHale, chef owner of The Clove Club.
 Moderated by writer, broadcaster and restaurateur Tim Hayward, the panel will also include Executive Chair of Slow Food UK, Shane Holland and award winning author and Fortnum & Mason food writer of the year, Sybil Kapoor.
 Find out how Britain went from its famed bad cooking to being one of the world’s most open, exciting and innovative sources of good food.

 - Borough Talks events will place in the heart of Borough Market, 8 Southwark Street, Borough, SE1 1TL.
 Nearest station: London Bridge.
 Tickets: £15 (include wine and food from market traders).
 Book in advance via the Borough Market website.

 For the history of Borough Market, click here.

-Posted on 29 April 2016, in Activities, Grub, London and tagged Borough Market, Borough Talks, foodie, london.
+Posted on 29 Apr 2016, in Activities, Grub, London and tagged Borough Market, foodie, London.
 Bookmark the permalink.
 Comments Off on Food for thought: Borough Talks with chefs and foodies returns to Borough Market.